CAFECA-IO/BAIFA-web-crawling/README.md

   - Ctrl + O > Enter > Ctrl + X
 - in terminal, apply the bash_profile
   - source ~/.bash_profile
+- push the schema into the remote server

-npx  prisma db push --schema=./prisma/schema.prisma
+  - npx prisma db push --schema=./prisma/schema.prisma

-- run the crawler
+- use pm2 to run the crawler
-  - npm run start:dev
+  - pm2 start npm --name BAIFA-CRAWLER -- start
+- (if needed) terminate the pm2 process
+  - pm2 kill
+- (if needed) continuously observe the process log
+  - pm2 log 0
+  - ctrl + C to exit